flowdev/comb/ERROR_HANDLING.md

 (with `State.NewError` or `State.ErrorAgain` for cached results). \
 The error will be witnessed by the immediate parent branch parser.

-If we happen to handle an error and hit a `NoWayBack` parser then we will be very happy to clean up. \
+If we happen to handle an error and hit a `SaveSpot` parser then we will be very happy to clean up. \
 This means we were able to handle the error by modifying the input and didn't have to use any `Resolverer`.